Devika-pagar/Frontend-HTML-CSS-/README.md

-This is amazon clone by using HTML and CSS
+This is an Amazon clone by using HTML and CSS